Sigamos Haciendo Historia

-Sigamos Haciendo Historia (Let's Keep Making History) is a centre-left to left-wing, catch-all Mexican electoral coalition formed by the National Regeneration Movement (Morena), the Labor Party (PT), and the Green Ecologist Party of Mexico (PVEM) for the 2024 Mexican general election.
+Sigamos Haciendo Historia (Let's Keep Making History) is a center-left to left-wing, catch-all Mexican electoral coalition formed by the National Regeneration Movement (Morena), the Labor Party (PT), and the Green Ecologist Party of Mexico (PVEM) for the 2024 Mexican general election.
 Some local parties also participate in the coalition for their respective state elections.

 The coalition is the successor to Juntos Hacemos Historia, an alliance that participated in the 2021 Mexican elections, the 2022 and 2023 state elections.

 History

 Initial stages

 On 11 June 2023, Juntos Hacemos Historia announced an internal selection procedure to choose a de facto presidential nominee.
 To run for the nomination, potential candidates have to resign from their government positions, according to the coalition.
 Marcelo Ebrard, secretary of international affairs, was the first to register as a candidate, followed by Claudia Sheinbaum, Mexico City's head of government.
 Other contenders include Adán Augusto López, Gerardo Fernández Noroña, Ricardo Monreal, and Manuel Velasco.